johan162/bayescalc2/scripts/README.md

 This directory contains utility scripts for building, testing, releasing, and maintaining the BayesCalc2 project.

+## Script conventions

+All scripts support dry-run (with option `--dry-run`) which allows to see the commands to be executed but will not execute them.
+When a script is suitable for usage in a CI/CD pipeline (e.g. `mkbld.sh` script) it will auto-detect when running in a pipeline and remove colored output.
+Finally all scripts support an extensive `--help` function.

+To report on progress scripts are usually divided in phases whcih will print a header.
+In these headers the following "glyphs" are used as a visual aid to what activity is going on

+- 🚀 for "Starting"
+- 🔍 for "Validation"
+- 🧪 for "Testing"
+- 📝 for "Preparation"
+- 🎯 for "Execution"
+- 🧹 for "Cleanup"
+- 📦 for "Package"
+- ✅ for "Success"
+- ❌ for "Error"
+- ⚠️ for "Warning"
+- ⏳ for "Pending/Waaiting"

 ## Scripts Overview

 ### `mkbld.sh` - Main Build Script